Direct Family Interventions

 Referring Families to Direct Family Interventions

-The family may contact the agency themselves, or referrals may be made by a teacher, counselor, physician, Juvenile Court officer, the Illinois Department of Children & Family Services, or any individual with concerns for a child's well-being.
-A family does not have to be involved with the Illinois Department of Children & Family Services or the court system to participate in the Direct Family Interventions program.
+The family may contact Bethany for Family & Children directly, or referrals may be made by a teacher, counselor, physician, Juvenile Court officers, Iowa Department of Human Services, or any individual with concerns for a child's well-being.

 A Story of Success from Clients of